The Mulberry Bush is a not-for-profit charity consisting of The Mulberry Bush

 School, a non-maintained residential special school with a three-year programme

 which runs for 38-weeks a year, working with vulnerable and severely traumatised

 primary aged children and their families from across England and Wales, MBOX

-Teaching School our outreach and training department and The National Centre
+Teaching School our outreach and training department and The International Centre

 for Therapeutic Residential and Foster Care.